ArtyMcFly/faye-demo/readme.md

 2. [Yarn](https://yarnpkg.com/lang/en/docs/install/) and/or [NPM](https://www.npmjs.com/get-npm) installed
 3. git installed
 4. Chrome installed (`sub.domain.localhost` doesn't work as expected in all browsers witout doing some DNS spoofing, it works on Chrome though)
+5. Deployment Provisioned (will be using AWS under the hood)

 ## Supplementary Tools